projekt-z-io/IO/README.md

     python run.py
     ```

-6. Open `localhost:5000` in your web browser.
+6. Open `localhost:5000` in your web browser:

 If the application doesn't work, check if `app.run(debug=True)` is set in `run.py`.